Economic and Political Overview

 Main Sectors of Industry

-Agriculture represents a small part of South Africa's GDP (2.8%) and employs 21% of the workforce (World Bank).
+Agriculture represents a small part of South Africa's GDP (2.6%) and employs 19% of the workforce (World Bank).
 The country's agricultural economy is highly diversified and market-oriented.
-The country is the world's 8th largest producer of wine and the continent's largest corn (10th producer in the world) and sugar producer.
+South Africa consistently ranks among the top wine-producing countries and is the continent's largest corn and sugar producer.
 Grains and cereals - such as maize, wheat, barley and soya beans - are the county's most important crops.
 As such, the country produces all major grains - with the exception of rice.
 The “2021-2030 Agricultural Outlook Projections Report” produced by The Bureau for Food and Agricultural Policy (BFAP) asserts that the country’s real agricultural GDP could grow by 14% by 2030, with gross production value increasing by almost USD 2 billion.
-According to the Bureau for Food and Agricultural Policy (BFAP), while overall GDP increased by 0.6% in Q2, agricultural GDP surged by 4.2%, marking it as the leading contributor to economic growth.
-Notably, this growth contrasts sharply with the nearly 12% contraction experienced in agricultural GDP during the preceding quarter.
+According to the latest figures from Statistics SA, agricultural GDP declined by 28.8% in Q3 2024 due to drought affecting maize, soybeans, wheat, and sunflower crops, as well as adverse weather impacting fruit and vegetable production.

 South Africa is rich in mineral resources.
-The country is the world's largest producer and exporter of gold, platinum, chrome and manganese, the second-largest palladium producer and the fourth-largest producer of diamonds - with mining rents accounting for around 3.8% of GDP (World Bank, latest available data).
-Platinum and coal are now both larger contributors to mining output than gold, as the country produces 80% of the world's platinum and has 3% of the world's coal reserves.
+The country is among the world's largest producers and exporters of gold, platinum, chrome and manganese, the largest palladium producer and the fourth-largest producer of diamonds - with the mining sector accounting for around 6.2% of GDP (data Mineral Council).
+Platinum and coal are now both larger contributors to mining output than gold, as the country produces 80% of the world's platinum and has a significant share of the world's coal reserves.
 Coal continues to play a vital role as an energy source and contributes significantly to the economy, both through the generation of export revenue and employment.
-Important oil and gas reserves are thought to be situated off-coast, in the Indian Ocean.
+Important oil and gas reserves are thought to be situated off-coast, in the Indian Ocean, but these resources remain largely unexplored and unexploited.
 South Africa has diverse manufacturing industries and is a world leader in several specialised sectors, including railway rolling stock, synthetic fuels, mining equipment and machinery.
-Overall, the industrial sector employs 17% of the workforce and represents 24.7% of the country's GDP (with manufacturing representing 12% alone).
-According to the latest figures from the National Statistical Office, production in manufacturing industry decreased by 1.3% in the third quarter of 2023, contributing -0,1% to the negative GDP growth registered during the period.
+Overall, the industrial sector employs 18% of the workforce and represents 24.6% of the country's GDP (with manufacturing representing 12% alone).
+According to the latest figures from the National Statistical Office, manufacturing production increased by 0.2% in the third quarter of 2024 compared with the preceding quarter.

-The services sector employs 61% of the workforce and represents 62.3% of the country's GDP.
-The major sectors of the economy are finance, real estate and business services, followed by general government services.
+The services sector employs 64% of the workforce and represents 62.6% of the country's GDP.
+The major sectors of the economy are finance, real estate and business services, together with general government services.
 South Africa has a sophisticated financial structure with an active stock exchange that ranks among the world's top 20 in terms of market capitalisation.
-Tourism contributes 3.7% to South Africa’s GDP, more than agriculture, utilities and construction (official governmental data).
-After suffering from the effects of the COVID-19 pandemic, international tourist arrivals from January to July 2023 totalled 4.8 million, marking a 70.6% increase when compared with the same period one year earlier.
+Tourism contributes 3.5% to South Africa’s GDP, more than agriculture, utilities and construction (official governmental data).
+Despite not fully recovering to pre-pandemic levels, South Africa's tourism sector continues to grow, with 2024 international arrivals reaching 8.92 million—a 5.1% increase from 2023, according to Statistics South Africa.

 Breakdown of Economic Activity By Sector Agriculture Industry Services